seanjulagay/FrontendResources/README.md

     - **Set Width:** Ensures a fixed width, will not adjust when screen size is larger/smaller (will have to double-check).
     - **Set Margin:** Resizes the div depending on the screen size.
 Pretty good as long as you pair it with `min-width` and `max-width` *(and its height counterparts).*

+15. **Disable tap highlight & outline on mobile devices:**

+    - Mobile browsers (Chrome and apparently Safari) highlight elements on clicking.
+Use these to disable them:

+      ```css
+      button {
+      	-webkit-tap-highlight-color: transparent; // removes blue filter overlay
+      	outline: none; // removes border-like outline
+      }
+      ```

+    - **DISCLAIMER:** This is apparently bad for user accessibility because a.) without visual feedback, the user perception is that the app is slower (collimarco, Stack Overflow, https://stackoverflow.com/questions/21003535/anyway-to-prevent-the-blue-highlighting-of-elements-in-chrome-when-clicking-quic) and b.) it is important for users not using a mouse or those with visual impairments (http://www.outlinenone.com/). **USE AN ALTERNATE STYLING WHEN DISABLING**, such as `background-color: $new-color;` to signify feedback.

 # SASS Stuff